 You need to be a United States citizen, permanent resident alien, or U.S. non-citizen national and possess a Social Security Card.
 You can’t join if we can’t tax ya!
 (Detailed citizenship requirements)

-You can have no more than one dependent although dependency waivers may be granted if you have more dependents if you can prove that you are a financially responsible human being.
-Note: If you’re single you must not have physical custody of a dependent if you are processing for enlistment in the active Navy.
+You can have no more than one dependent although dependency waivers may be granted if you have more dependents when you can prove that you are a financially responsible human being.
+Note: If you’re single, you must not have physical custody of a dependent if you are processing for enlistment in the active Navy.

 Keep in mind this post is very general and is intended to give you a basic overview of enlistment requirements.
 Make sure you discuss any and all information with your Recruiter and ensure ultimately the information is documented in your enlistment application.

 Note: Effective immediately (January 19, 2018), the maximum age for enlistment to the active duty Navy increased to 39 years of age for non-prior service applicants.